 There are many possible reasons for a site’s traffic to drop.
-These days, when a site’s traffic drops, a webmaster usually is thinking that he or she has suffered a penalty such as Panda (for poor onsite quality), Penguin (for poor linking quality) or an Unnatural Links Warning.
+These days, when a site’s traffic drops, a webmaster usually is thinking that he or she has suffered a penalty such as an Unnatural Links Warning or is struggling with an algorithm change such as Panda (for poor onsite quality), or Penguin (for poor linking quality).
 In many cases though, there is another reason that is totally unrelated to a Google penalty or algorithmic change.

 Here are some other possible reasons for your site’s traffic to drop:

 - Duplicate development site.